-During candidate input generation, \sys checks that the final input set results in 100\% code coverage of the original library.
-If not, it enters a revision loop, in which it improves inputs using code coverage as a metric.
-During this, the LLM is instructed to focus on edge cases present in the given source code.
-If the condition of the code coverage threshold fails, the I/O generation part of the implemented pipeline is re-run, now modified, with the failed generation being appended to the instruction prompt, together with a message instructing the LLM to create more diverse inputs to increase coverage.
-After three revisions, \sys moves on to the program synthesis part of the implemented pipeline, using the I/O pairs it has generated so far.
-Reaching 100\% code coverage might not be possible, as parts of the code could be intentionally unreachable as part of a sneaky attack.
+During candidate input generation, \sys checks if the final input set results in 100\% code coverage of the original component.
+If not, it enters a revision loop, in which it generates additional inputs using code coverage as a metric.
+In this loop, the LLM is instructed to focus on edge cases present in the given source code.
+If the code coverage condition threshold fails, the input-output generation part of the implemented pipeline is re-run, now modified, with the failed generation being appended to the instruction prompt, together with a message instructing the LLM to create a broader range of inputs to increase coverage.
+After three revisions, \sys moves on to the program regeneration part of the implemented pipeline, using the input-output pairs it has generated so far.
+Reaching 100\% code coverage might not be possible, as parts of the code could be intentionally unreachable or activated only in specific environments as part of an attack.

-Furthermore, during program synthesis, \sys confirms that the produced code conforms to the full set of input/output pairs generated.
-If the assertion fails, \sys reruns the program synthesis step, modifying the process by appending the failed code snippet to the instruction prompt.
-It also includes a message guiding the LLM to revise the code so that it meets all input-output criteria, along with the specific examples that caused the failure.
+During program regeneration \sys checks if the current regenerated version correctly implements the generated input-output pairs.
+If not, \sys reruns the program synthesis step, modifying the process by appending the current version to the LLM instruction prompt.
+It also includes a message prompting the LLM to revise the code so that it correctly implements all input-output pairs, along with the specific examples that caused the failure.
 After three revisions, if the correctness module has not marked the output as correct, \sys stops and discards the synthesized code, issuing a warning message to the user.

-After regeneration completes, \sys executes the tests created by the original library developers and issues an error if the regenerated component does not achieve 100\% correctness.
+After regeneration completes, \sys executes any tests created by the original developers (if available) and issues an error if the regenerated component does not achieve 100\% correctness.

-To avoid malicious code regeneration, the original library implementation is treated as a \say{tainted} piece of data.
-This is then turned into a safe representation by generating a set of I/O pairs that capture its behavior.
-For example, when \sys uses an LLM to analyze the synthesis problem~(\cref{sec:prompt-techniques}), it does not use the original implementation directly as input, as the LLM might consider the malicious snippet as part of the original library, include it in its analysis, and regenerate it.
-Thus, subsequent LLM instances \sys instruments are provided only with the I/O pair representation of the component.
+To avoid malicious code regeneration, the original implementation is treated as ``tainted''.
+It is then turned safe by projecting it to a set of input-output pairs that capture its behavior.
+When \sys prompts the LLM to regenerate a new version, the LLM is not given the original potentially malicious code as input.